 The controversy over the use of Mrs. Cohen from Hadera on Finance Minister Yair Lapid’s Facebook page has also reached healthcare.

-- Israel far behind West in number of nurses, hospitals
+- Israel Trails West in Number of Hospitals

 The imaginary Mrs. Cohen, as Lapid tells it, is 37 and together with her husband earns a little more than NIS 20,000 a month.
 Lapid updated his Facebook followers with the information that he and senior treasury officials also held a meeting and discussed the education Mrs. Cohen’s children receive, the quality of service they receive from government offices, her uncertainty as to whether her children will remain in Israel, how she cannot buy a combined ticket for all public transportation − and “that the health system is collapsing around her.”

 Lapid’s position is completely opposed to the messages the senior officials in his own ministry’s budgets division have been trying to sell in recent years, in the wake of the long doctors’ strike and that of the nurses.
 Treasury officials have been telling us for years that Israel is in good shape by various international measures of health such as life expectancy, child mortality and fertility.
 The publication this week of the Organization for Economic Cooperation and Development’s (OECD) Better Life Index ranks Israel in an extremely presentable fifth place on health issues, with a 8.8 rating out of 10.
 Only Switzerland, New Zealand, Australia and Canada rank higher on health issues; and such countries as the United States, Britain, France, Japan and Germany came in much lower.
 At the bottom of the OECD health ratings were Estonia and Hungary.